JuanMelendres/Programming-Languages-Course/README.md

 Course objective:
 =================

-By the end of the course, students will know 1) the elements that form a programming language in order to learn new languages; 2) the will have a general overview about different programming styles and will know and apply some of those representative programming languages.
+By the end of the course, students will know:
+1) the elements that form a programming language in order to learn new languages;
+2) the will have a general overview about different programming styles and will know and apply some of those representative programming languages.

 This repository is for the Programming Languages Course course: Homeworks, Activities and more.